h5py/h5py/docs/source/guide/group.rst

             "szip"      2-tuple ('ec'|'nn', even integer 0-32)
             ======      ======================================

-            See the ``filters`` module for a detailed description of each of these filters.
+            See the ``filters`` module docstring for a more detailed description of these filters.

         **shuffle** (True/False)
             Enable/disable data shuffling, which can improve compression performance.
+Default is False.

         **fletcher32** (True/False)
             Enable Fletcher32 error detection; may be used with or without compression.
+Default is False.

         **maxshape** (None or shape tuple)
             Make the dataset extendable, up to this maximum shape.
 Should be a